navikt/ishuskelapp/README.md

 # ishuskelapp

-Applikasjon for å skrive oppfølgingsoppgave
+Applikasjon for å skrive oppfølgingsoppgave.

 ## Technologies used